WHEN LEARNING INSPIRES STUDENTS TO TAKE ACTION

 - They set up a meeting with a sanitation worker from Waste Management who collects waste from the GEMS garage to find out how waste is disposed of and what happens to it when he takes it away from our school.

 - They started modifying their own behavior at school and at home.
 Some examples: carrying special litter-collecting bags to and from school, encouraging parents to support environmentally friendly products and businesses, caring for and reusing supplies inside the classroom.

 The focus on taking action doesn't end with the conclusion of the PYP.
 Both the Middle Years Program (serving grades 6-10) and the Diploma Program (serving grades 11-12) thread action and service through their individual units.

-By viewing action as a critical component of the learning process, GEMS is helping its young learners develop creative problem-solving skills and a design-thinking mindset, two attributes that are prized in today's complex and connected workplace.
+By viewing action as a critical component of the learning process, GEMS is helping its young learners develop creative problem-solving skills and a global, design-thinking mindset, attributes that are prized in today's complex and connected workplace.

 GEMS, with help from the PYP framework, is preparing the global leaders of tomorrow.